The L1-Potts functional for robust jump-sparse reconstruction: Introduction

-Besides its denoising property, the $L^1$-Potts has remarkable blind deconvolution capabilities.
-In fact, we see in this paper that the $L^1$-Potts functional is able to recover piecewise constant signals from mildly blurred measurements \emph{without} knowledge of the blurring operator.
-This is in contrast to the $L^1$-TV minimization, which only performs well when the convolution kernel is known; see \autoref{fig:potts_deconv_small}.
+As for (iii) we observe that besides its high robustness to noise, the $L^1$-Potts functional has blind deconvolution capabilities which are not shared by the $L^2$-Potts and the $L^1$-TV functional; cf. \autoref{fig:potts_deconv_small}.
+In fact, we show that the continuous time $L^1$-Potts functional is able to exactly recover piecewise constant signals $g$ from mildly blurred measurements $K \ast g $ \emph{without} knowledge of the (narrowly supported) convolution kernel $K$.
+Further, this property is inherited by the discretizations of the $L^1$-Potts functional.
+The precise statements are formulated as \autoref{thm:deconvolution_main_extended} and \autoref{thm:deconvolution_main_extended_discr}.
+Experiments indicate that the deconvolution property persists also in the presence of various types of noise; see \autoref{fig:introductory_example}.
+Theoretical results and experiments in connection with blind deconvolution are the topic of \autoref{sec:smallSizeKernels}.